Polikarpov Po-2: World War II

 From the beginning, the U-2 became the basic Soviet civil and military trainer aircraft, mass-produced in a "Red Flyer" factory near Moscow.
 It was also used for transport, and as a military liaison aircraft, due to its STOL capabilities.
-Also from the beginning it was produced as an agricultural aircraft variant, which earned it its nickname Kukuruznik (corn man).
+Also from the beginning it was produced as an agricultural aircraft variant, which earned it its nickname Kukuruznik.
 Although entirely outclassed by contemporary aircraft, the Kukuruznik served extensively on the Eastern Front in World War II, primarily as a liaison, medevac and general-supply aircraft.
 It was especially useful for supplying Soviet partisans behind the German front line.
 Manufacturing of the Po-2 in the USSR ceased in 1949, but until 1959 a number were assembled in Aeroflot repair workshops.

 The first trials of arming the aircraft with bombs took place in 1941.

 During the defence of Odessa in September 1941, the U-2 was used as a reconnaissance aircraft and as a light, short-range, bomber.
 The bombs, dropped from a civil aircraft piloted by Pyotr Bevz, were the first to fall on enemy artillery positions.
 From 1942 it was adapted as a light night ground attack aircraft.

-Nikolay Polikarpov supported the project, and under his leadership, the U-2VS (voyskovaya seriya - Military series) was created.
+Nikolay Polikarpov supported the project, and under his leadership, the U-2VS (voyskovaya seriya – Military series) was created.
 This was a light night bomber, fitted with bomb carriers beneath the lower wing, to carry 50 or 100 kg (110 or 220 lbs) bombs up to a total weight of 350 kg (771 lb) and armed with ShKAS or DA machine guns in the observer's cockpit.

 The U-2 became known as the aircraft used by the 588th Night Bomber Regiment, composed of an all-woman pilot and ground crew complement.
-The unit was notorious for daring low-altitude night raids on German rear-area positions.
+The unit became famous for daring low-altitude night raids on German rear-area positions.
 Veteran pilots Yekaterina Ryabova and Nadezhda Popova on one occasion flew eighteen missions in a single night.
 The women pilots observed that the enemy suffered a further degree of demoralization simply due to their antagonists being female.
 As such, the pilots earned the nickname "Night Witches" (German Nachthexen, Russian Ночные Ведьмы/Nočnye Ved’my).
 The unit earned numerous Hero of the Soviet Union citations and dozens of Order of the Red Banner medals; most surviving pilots had flown nearly 1,000 combat missions by the end of the war and took part in the Battle of Berlin.